-ESMF provides the ability to read Grid and Mesh data in NetCDF format.
 The following environment variables enable, and specify the name and location of the desired NetCDF library and associated header files:

-ESMF\NETCDF Possible value: not set (default), "split", "standard", <userstring>.
+ESMF\NETCDF Possible value: not set (default), "nc-config", "split", "standard", <userstring>.

 - not set (default) NetCDF-dependent features will be disabled.
-The ESMF\NETCDF\INCLUDE, ESMF\NETCDF\LIBPATH, and ESMF\NETCDF\LIBS environment variables will be ignored. - "split" ESMF\NETCDF\LIBS will be set to "-lnetcdff -lnetcdf\c++ -lnetcdf".
-This option is useful for systems which have the Fortran and C bindings archived in seperate library files; the C++ bindings are always in a separate library file.
-The ESMF\NETCDF\INCLUDE and ESMF NETCDF LIBPATH environment variables will also be used, if defined.
+The ESMF\NETCDF\INCLUDE, ESMF\NETCDF\LIBPATH, and ESMF\NETCDF\LIBS environment variables will be ignored. - "nc-config" The NetCDF nc-config and if available, nf-config, tools will be used to determine the proper settings of ESMF\NETCDF\INCLUDE, ESMF\NETCDF\LIBPATH, and ESMF\NETCDF\LIBS.
+The shell PATH environment variable must include the NetCDF bin directories where nc-config and nf-config reside.
+This option supports having the main NetCDF library and the Fortran API library reside in separate directories. - "split" ESMF\NETCDF\LIBS will be set to "-lnetcdff -lnetcdf".
+This option is useful for systems which have the Fortran and C bindings archived in separate library files.
+The ESMF\NETCDF\INCLUDE and ESMF\NETCDF\LIBPATH environment variables will also be used, if defined. - "standard" ESMF\NETCDF\LIBS will be set to "-lnetcdf".
+This option is useful when the Fortran and C bindings are archived together in the same library file.
+The ESMF\NETCDF\INCLUDE and ESMF\NETCDF\LIBPATH environment variables will also be used, if defined. - <userstring> If set, ESMF\NETCDF\INCLUDE, ESMF\NETCDF\LIBPATH, and ESMF\NETCDF\LIBS environment variables will be used, if defined.

-- "standard" ESMF\NETCDF\LIBS will be set to "-lnetcdf\c++ -lnetcdf".
-This option is useful when the Fortran and C bindings are archived together in the same library file, alongside the always separate C++ bindings library file.
-The ESMF\NETCDF\INCLUDE and ESMF\NETCDF\LIBPATH environment variables will also be used, if defined. - <userstring> If set, ESMF\NETCDF\INCLUDE, ESMF\NETCDF\LIBPATH, and ESMF\NETCDF\LIBS environment variables will be used, if defined. - ESMF\NETCDF\INCLUDE Typical value: /usr/local/include (no default).
+ESMF\NETCDF\INCLUDE Typical value: /usr/local/include (no default).